empathyco/x/.github/contributing/commits.md

 - **build**: Changes that affect the build system or external dependencies.
 - **ci**: Changes to our CI configuration files and scripts.
-- **chore**: Changes that you don’t want to appear in the change log.
-For example, this can be used to fix the change log if any release goes wrong.
+- **chore**: Changes that you don’t want to appear in the changelog.
+For example, this can be used to fix the changelog if any release goes wrong.
 - **docs**: Documentation only changes.
 - **feat**: A new feature.
 New components, services, utilities…
-- **fix**: A bug fix, or a hot fix
+- **fix**: A bug fix, or a hotfix
 - **perf**: A code change that improves performance.
 - **refactor**: An internal code change that neither fixes a bug nor adds a feature while keeping the same public API of the affected parts.
 - **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc).